zhullyb/monyhar/monyhar/docs/linux/sandboxing.md

 # Linux Sandboxing

-Chromium uses a multiprocess model, which allows to give different privileges and restrictions to different parts of the browser.
+Monyhar uses a multiprocess model, which allows to give different privileges and restrictions to different parts of the browser.
 For instance, we want renderers to run with a limited set of privileges since they process untrusted input and are likely to be compromised.
 Renderers will use an IPC mechanism to